gwynacua/Network-Scanner-GUI/README.md

 OUT-OF-SCOPE
 - Does not support automatic blocking or closing ports – Display only preconfigured potential high-risk port.
-- Does not support large enterprise network – Designed for SOHO network
+- Does not support large enterprise network – Designed for home network
-- Does not support multiple user creation – Only support single account
 - Exploiting devices or advanced vulnerability detection – Focus only on open ports
 - Device Identification – program cannot determine the exact type or brand of devices from there IP or Mac Address.